OxCom/atlassian-mcp-lite/docs/install.md

   and suggesting an `icacls` command.
 Relay that command rather than treating a clean startup as proof the file is private.
 - **Do not run the server against the real site to "test" it** until the user has filled in the token.
-A startup check with placeholders is fine and is expected to fail with a clear configuration error.
+A startup check with placeholders is fine, but read what it proves: it validates the config file's mode, ownership and required keys, and the placeholder token below is long enough to clear the minimum length, so the check exits quietly rather than reporting an error.
+A quiet exit therefore says the file is well formed, not that the credentials work.
+  Only a real call to Atlassian tests those.

 ## Step 1 — Which products?